-Community Development Director Debbie Potter noted that the Brown Act and the Sunshine Ordinance applies to this setting.
-The City intends to use the panel in a lot of different ways, such as business visitations, where the Brown Act would not apply.
+Community Development Director Debbie Potter noted that the Brown Act and the Sunshine Ordinance applies to this setting (e.g. a public meeting of the Panel).
+The City intends to use the Panel in a lot of different ways, such as business visitations, where the Brown Act would not apply.

-5-E Provide Direction for the Preparation of a Citywide Economic Development Strategic Plan (EDSP) -
+5-E Provide Direction for the Preparation of a Citywide Economic Development Strategic Plan (EDSP) - https://alameda.legistar.com/LegislationDetail.aspx?ID=2781416&GUID=0D44D571-29E3-4C96-B700-7294F6D6337F&Options=&Search=